Did you spend more than you could afford over the holidays? If so, right now…

 Understanding your credit report and being able to properly navigate the report is essential.
 This becomes a large part of being able to borrow money from a lender.
 Having a strong credit score will make the approval process easier as it shows you are good at repaying loans.
 It also will help determine the type of terms you are likely to receive.
-Having a better score will improve your chances of receiving a more favorable interest rate.
+Having a better score will improve your chances of receiving a more favourable interest rate.
 Why is maintaining a healthy credit report in your best interest?
 Because having a good credit score can translate into thousands of dollars in interest savings over a lifetime.

 What IS a Credit Report?